livebook-dev/livebook/docs/deployment/docker.md

 ## Deploy notebooks as applications

 It is possible to deploy any notebook as an application in Livebook.
-Inside the notebook, open up the Application pane on the sidebar (with a rocket icon), click "Manual Docker deployment", and follow the required steps.
+To do so, choose a notebook, open up the Application pane on the sidebar (with a rocket icon), click "Manual Docker deployment", and follow the required steps for your desired platform.

 If you are using [Livebook Teams](https://livebook.dev/teams/), you can also deploy with the click of a button by running Livebook servers inside your infrastructure.
 To get started, open up Livebook and click "Add Organization" on the sidebar.
 Once completed, open up the Application pane on the sidebar (with a rocket icon), click "Deploy with Livebook Teams", and follow the deployment steps.